-Beginning in 2015, employers with 50+ full-time employees or full-time equivalents must offer medical coverage that is "affordable" and provides minimum value to full-time employees and their children up to age 26 or face penalties.
+Employers with 50+ full-time employees and/or full-time equivalents must offer medical coverage that is "affordable" and provides minimum value to at least 95% of their full-time employees and their children up to age 26 or face penalties.*

 - Employee’s monthly wages (hourly rate x 130 hours per month),